wiseman-timelord/Trailing-Stop-on-Profit-WT/README.md

-# Trailing Stop on Profit-WT
+# Trailing Stop on Profit - WT

 # DEVELOPMENT:
 Alpha stage - Not Working.
 Current work is..